 The word hospitality is derived from the Latin word hospes, which means guest.
 To be hospitable is to be welcoming and friendly to guests.
-In Greek, the word for hospitality is philoxenia (love for the stranger), which is derived from the word xenos, meaning stranger.
+In Greek, the word for hospitality is xenia, which is derived from the word xenos, meaning guest.